herguad/data_analysis/README.md

 - Would it be justified to correlate movie duration and year of release?
 - What about duration and genre?
 Is genre correlated to duration?
 - Which genres got the most movies released in different years?
+- Which were the top 3 genres for movies released in different years?
 -

 ## Movies in general